Eng-mohamedayman-cyber/CyberSecurity/Courses/OSCP/Module-4.md

 * sudo adduser <name_user> : Creates a new user profile on the system.
 * passwd : Changes the password for your current account.
-* sudo usermod - aG sudo <name_user> : To add user in special permission group
+* sudo usermod -aG sudo <name_user> : To add user in special permission group

 ### Managing System Services (SSH & Apache Web Server):